Inventorise the data from national and subnational TB and health system surveys, assessments, analysis, and data from surveillance, etc.

 Access to data

 The data consolidation team should have access to program reports and data from the latest surveys, studies, assessments, and surveillance data including relevant population surveys (e.g. Demographic and Health Surveys, Vulnerability Assessments, etc.) should be available to the NTP´s M&E team.
 Most high TB burden countries have started using the DHIS-2 platform for their TB notification and treatment outcome data.
-Access to this platform should be ensured during the preparatory phase (WHO TB data).
-Also, the team should be familiar with the WHO online TB database which is freely accessible Access to DHS raw data, which is mostly needed for PPA, can be secured by obtaining permission from DHS Program (request to access data).
+Access to the data on this platform is critical during the preparatory phase.
+Also, the team should be familiar with the WHO online TB database which is freely accessible (WHO TB data).
+Access to Demographic Health Survey (DHS) raw data, which can easily be analysed and visualised using the Patient Pathway Analysis (PPA) wizard, can be secured by obtaining permission from DHS Program (request to access data).

 The people-centred framework uses three major types of data.